hammerspace-solutions/Terraform-AWS/README.md

 ---

 ## Required IAM Permissions for Custom Instance Profile
-If you are using the `hammerspace_profile_id` variable to provide a pre-existing IAM Instance Profile, the associated IAM Role must have a policy attached with the following permissions.
+If you are using the `iam_profile_name` variable to provide a pre-existing IAM Instance Profile, the associated IAM Role must have a policy attached with the following permissions.

 **Summary for AWS Administrators:**
 1. Create an IAM Policy with the JSON below.